If you're wanting to carry out a licensable activity on unlicensed premises you'll need to apply for a temporary event licence.

 You could be fined if you make any false statements in your application, or face prosecution if you breach the terms of the notice.

-If you don’t have a TEN and carry out an activity that you should have a licence for (or allow your premises to be used for one), you can be fined, sent to prison for up to 6 months, or both.
+If you don’t have a temporary event notice and carry out an activity that you should have a licence for (or allow your premises to be used for one), you can be fined, sent to prison for up to six months, or both.